NovelToon NovelToon

 "The static.
 Like the air's vibrating."

-Leo nodded.
-He hadn’t said it out loud, but the threads were louder now, their whispers bleeding into his mind like an old radio stuck between stations.
-They weren’t just tugging—they were screaming, pulling him toward Cedar Street.
+Leo nodded, checking his phone—three missed calls from Javi and a dozen unread texts in the dorm group chat.
+None of that mattered now.
+He hadn't said it out loud, but the threads were louder than ever, their whispers bleeding into his mind like an old radio stuck between stations.
+They weren't just tugging—they were screaming, pulling him toward Cedar Street.
 Toward the next point in the pentagram.

 Mike hesitated, then pulled out his phone.
 "I'll map the closest route.
 If someone's disappearing tonight, we need to get there first."

-Leo wanted to argue, to tell Mike that rushing in was a bad idea.
-But the threads wouldn’t let him think clearly.
+The rational part of Leo's brain screamed to bail, but the same impulse that had gotten him to jump from the quarry cliff last summer pushed him forward.
+The threads wouldn't let him think clearly anyway.
 They yanked at his very being, compelling him to move, to act.
 It felt like drowning in the weight of unseen forces, each thread binding tighter as the minutes ticked away.

 The house on Cedar Street loomed at the edge of town, a skeletal silhouette against the fading twilight.
 Its shutters hung crooked, and the porch sagged under the weight of time and neglect.
 No lights flickered within; only the faint rustle of the wind and the creak of loose boards greeted them as they approached.